-They're juicy, full of traditional Greek flavor, and when you top them with a (rather large, in my case) dollop of homemade tzatziki sauce, it's truly game over.
-It's the kind of bite that makes you forget you're eating something as simple as a chicken burger.
-Perfect for a weeknight dinner, laid-back weekend grilling, or easily make a batch for the week for quick bite.
+Craving a burger but don't want red meat?
+I can guarantee these Greek chicken burgers will hit the spot.
+They're juicy, full of traditional Greek flavor, and when you top them with a (rather large, in my case) dollop of homemade tzatziki sauce, it's game over.
+Perfect for a weeknight dinner, laid-back weekend grilling, or an easy meal prep.

-You can't deny the fact that burgers are just such great handheld little bites of deliciousness.
+You can't deny that burgers are great handheld little bites of deliciousness.
 I would call them a cousin of the sandwich, but I might get some pushback.
+No matter how you categorize a burger, these chicken burgers are a great option for anyone looking to cut mealtime in half and change up what "burger night" looks like for you and the fam.

 Jump to: